Welcome to the Scoil Naomh Bárra Green Schools Initiative!

 We are active in the Green Schools Initiative and currently have four flags as follows:

 - Litter/Waste & Recycling

-We are currently starting to work achieving our 5th flag – Biodiversity.
+We are currently starting to work on achieving our 5th flag – Biodiversity.
 Biodiversity is all about plants and animals.

 Our ultimate aim is to make students, parents and teachers aware of the importance of Biodiversity in our world.

 Biodiversity is so important that 2011-2020 was declared the United Nations Decade on Biodiversity.
 Ban Ki-Moon, Secretary General of the United Nations, has this to say: